ethereum/devp2p/discv5/discv5-theory.md

 A discoverer looking for service `s` queries registrars selected from its search table `B(s)`.

-Lookup starts from the furthest bucket from `s` and progresses towards the closest bucket.
-The discoverer queries up to `Klookup` registrars per bucket and stops when it has collected at least `Flookup` distinct advertisers or when no unqueried registrars remain.

-For each bucket `bᵢ(s)`, the discoverer selects candidate registrars from the bucket.
+Lookup proceeds bucket by bucket, starting from the bucket furthest from `s` and progressing towards buckets closer to `s`.
+For each bucket `bᵢ(s)`, the discoverer selects candidate registrars from that bucket and queries up to `Klookup` of them.

+A registrar may return advertisements for service `s`.
+The discoverer validates the returned advertisements, extracts the advertised ENRs, and de-duplicates them by advertiser identity.
+Advertisements are candidate results for the target service.

+The lookup terminates when the discoverer has collected enough distinct advertisers for its local or service-specific purpose, or when no unqueried registrars remain.
+The required number of advertisers is determined by the application or service using DISC-NG, rather than by the DISC-NG lookup procedure itself.

 The same registrar should not be queried repeatedly during a single lookup unless the implementation has exhausted other candidates and chooses to retry according to local policy.

 If a queried registrar is unreachable, times out, or returns a malformed response, the discoverer treats that query as failed and continues with another candidate.
 Repeated failures may cause the registrar to be temporarily excluded from DISC-NG operations.

-Lookup responses may include advertisements and additional ENRs.
-Advertisements are candidate results for the target service.
-Additional ENRs are used to improve the discoverer's search table `B(s)`.
+Lookup responses may also include additional ENRs.
+These ENRs are not lookup results; they are auxiliary routing information used to improve the discoverer's search table `B(s)`.

 The discoverer validates returned ENRs before using them.
 Invalid ENRs are ignored.

 ### Lookup Responses

 A registrar receiving a lookup request for service `s` returns up to `Freturn` advertisements for that service from its ad cache.

+The registrar MUST NOT return expired advertisements.
+If more than `Freturn` advertisements for the service are present in its ad cache, the registrar SHOULD return a pseudo-random subset of at most `Freturn` advertisements.
+The selection procedure SHOULD avoid deterministic bias towards the same advertisers across repeated lookup requests.

-A registrar may also return additional ENRs selected from its view of the service table.
-The requester uses these ENRs to update its local service table `B(s)`.
+A registrar can also return additional ENRs selected from its view of the service table for `s`.
+These ENRs are not lookup results; they are auxiliary routing information used to improve future registration and lookup operations.

+The registrar SHOULD select additional ENRs across buckets of its service table, for example by returning at most one randomly selected node from each bucket.
+This helps the requester improve its local service table `B(s)` across the service-centred key space, rather than only learning nodes closest to `s`.

+The requester uses returned neighbour ENRs to update its local service table `B(s)` after validating the ENRs, checking DISC-NG capability, and applying local DISC-NG usability policy.
 The exact encoding of returned advertisements and neighbour ENRs is specified in the wire-format document.

-The registrar should return only non-expired advertisements.
-It may choose which advertisements to return when more than `Freturn` advertisements for the service are present in its ad cache.

-Additional neighbour ENRs are not themselves lookup results.
-They are auxiliary routing information used to improve future registration and lookup operations.

-### Distinct Advertisers

-Lookup termination is based on the number of distinct advertisers, not the number of raw advertisements or ENRs received.

-A discoverer may receive the same advertiser from multiple registrars and de-duplicates results before deciding whether `Flookup` has been reached.

-Two advertisements identify the same advertiser if they resolve to the same advertised node identity according to the ENR identity scheme.
-Implementations should use the ENR node ID, rather than response source or registrar identity, for de-duplication.

 ### Updating the Search Table During Lookup